Hopsan/hopsan/buildDebPackage/DebReadme.txt

 ----------------------------------------
  Package Info:
 ----------------------------------------
-This DEB package is meant for installation on *Ubuntu (GNU Linux based) operating systems.
+These DEB packages are meant for installation on Debian or *Ubuntu (GNU Linux based) operating systems.

 Hopsan will be installed to /opt/hopsan
 A "shortcut" to HopsanGUI should end up under the Development category in your menu.
 HopsanCLI and libHopsanCore.so can be found in /opt/hopsan/bin

-For questions about this .deb package, contact: peter.nordin@liu.se
+For questions about these .deb packages, contact: peter.nordin@liu.se

 ----------------------------------------